-Liza Featherstone is a journalist based in New York City.
-Her work on student and youth activism has been published in The Nation, Lingua Franca, the San Francisco Bay Guardian, Left Business Observer, Dissent, The Sydney Morning Herald and Columbia Journalism Review.
-Featherstone has also written for the New York Times, the Washington Post, Newsday, In These Times, Ms., Salon, Nerve, US, Nylon and Rolling Stone.
+Liza Featherstone is a journalist based in New York City and a contributing editor to The Nation, where she also writes the advice column “Asking for a Friend”.
+Her work has appeared in the New York Times, Ms., and Rolling Stone among many other outlets.
 She is the co-author of Students Against Sweatshops: The Making of a Movement (Verso, 2002) and author of Selling Women Short: The Landmark Battle for Worker’s Rights at Wal-Mart (Basic, 2004).
 She is the editor of False Choices: The Faux Feminism of Hillary Clinton, which is forthcoming from Verso Books this spring and can be pre-ordered here.

 On some West Coast college campuses this week, students and workers have been outspoken.
 Tuesday afternoon the Stanford students occupying their presidents office were arrested, as expected.
 The next day, at UC Davis, fifteen people -- food service workers, students and others -- were arrested while demanding that the university stop subcontracting the university's food services, and allow the workers to join the union.
 Subcontracting to notorious unionbuster Sodexho Marriott saves the university money but results in shoddy conditions for the workers.
 Earlier this month, 24 people were arrested in a demonstration on the same issue.
 It's the end of the school year, and the administrations will probably try to get away with making some nefarious decisions over the summer, while the students are gone.
 Let's hope this spring's organizing has laid the groundwork for a highly organized fall 2007.